KlaasMatlou/AI-SE-week1-CryptoCurrencyBot/README.md

 ### Screenshots

-Below are three screenshots demonstrating the chatbot's performance:
+Below are screenshots demonstrating the chatbot's performance:

+Generated AI advice
 ![Screenshot 1](screenshots/AI_generated_advice.png)

+Error Message if it doesn't have the Currency
 ![Screenshot 2](screenshots/Error_Message_red.png)

 These screenshots showcase the chatbot's ability to analyze cryptocurrency data and provide investment advice.